mzen17/Energy-Chan/README.md

 # Energy-Chan & AXNE (ATHR Labs)
 As the prototype of Auxilary Neural Engine slowly moves towards completion and the stream/launch date is getting closer, this repository was created.
-This repository contains all stream videos and logs produced by Energy-Chan, the prototype character test, during stream.
+This repository contains all stream videos and logs produced by Energy-Chan, the prototype character test, during stream, as well as written papers.

 ![image](https://github.com/user-attachments/assets/a6dbcb91-bd31-4865-9c56-47c6ebf54535)